research programme

 Observed outcome-space recursively constrains:

-• admissibility,
+• representational admissibility,

 • recoverability,

-• predictive legitimacy,
+• predictive stability,

 • and procedural deployment.

-The proposed operational evaluation structure is:
+The proposed operational evaluation architecture is therefore:

-1. Define question structure Q.
+Define the question structure Q.

-3. Generate locally admissible procedures Λ.
+Generate the locally admissible operational procedure Λ.

-4. Apply operational projection π.
+Apply the declared operational projection π.

-5. Compute observable outcome-space O.
+Compute the observable outcome-space O.

 • admissible,